Visit Investors & Advisors Site | Support |

 U.S. Government

-Given our expectations for softer economic data and slowly moderating inflation, we expect the 10-year Treasury yield to remain in an approximate range of 3.5% to 3.9%.
-We also expect the yield curve to steepen, which has prompted us to emphasize the curve’s short and intermediate areas.
-We believe this strategy may offer attractive near-term potential from a Fed policy perspective while potentially guarding against the longer-term effects of a soaring federal deficit.
+We expect the 10-year Treasury yield to remain rangebound as the market digests upcoming economic metrics and the Fed’s agenda.
+We also expect the yield curve to continue normalizing, prompting us to emphasize the curve’s short and intermediate areas.
+We believe this strategy offers attractive near-term potential from a Fed policy perspective while potentially guarding against the longer-term effects of the massive federal deficit.
+With some inflation data rising recently, we also are monitoring breakeven rates and may add Treasury inflation-protected securities (TIPS) exposure if valuations improve.

 U.S. Securitized

-We continue to favor the agency mortgage-backed securities (MBS) sector, believing it offers relative value versus other sectors due to its high quality and relative protection from broader market volatility.
-Among credit-sensitive subsectors, we prefer higher-quality, shorter-duration securities.
-In particular, demand for asset-backed securities (ABS) remains strong due to attractive spreads relative to corporates, solid fundamentals and positive flows into fixed income.
-Overall, we plan to continue rotating toward subsectors with strong technical backdrops, solid fundamentals and structural protection.
+We still favor the agency mortgage-backed securities (MBS) sector, particularly as the yield curve steepens.
+Additionally, we believe this sector offers relative value versus others due to its high quality and relative protection from broader market volatility.
+Among credit-sensitive subsectors, we prefer higher-quality, shorter-duration securities, including asset-backed securities (ABS), which we believe offer attractive value versus short-duration corporates, and collateralized loan obligations (CLOs) with low call risk.
+Overall, we favor subsectors with strong technical backdrops, solid fundamentals and structural protections.

 Municipal

-We believe municipal bonds' relatively high quality and longer duration should aid the asset class as the economy slows.
-Municipal credit fundamentals should remain durable, supported by reserve fund balances and conservative budgeting.
-We expect flat to slightly declining state revenues, with a focus on projected budget gaps in future years.
-Meanwhile, the November election will shape upcoming tax policy and federal deficit projections.
-Overall, we favor higher-quality issuers and sectors and believe security selection remains crucial to performance, particularly among high-yield issuers.
+We believe the relatively high quality and longer duration of municipal bonds should aid the asset class as the economy slows.
+Municipal credit fundamentals appear durable, supported by reserve fund balances and conservative budgeting.
+We expect state revenues to level off, with absolute revenues remaining elevated versus pre-pandemic levels.
+With the election behind us, we will assess and monitor potential federal tax policy and the implications for municipal bond demand.
+In the meantime, we still favor higher-quality issuers and sectors and believe security selection remains crucial to performance, particularly among high-yield issuers.

 U.S. Corporate & Non-U.S. Developed Markets